tareqWpy/Todo-app-cbv/README.md

 This will create all the migrations file (database migrations) required to run this App.

-Now, to apply this migrations run the following command
+Now, to apply this migrations run the following command:

 ```bash
 python manage.py migrate